Humiliated, Morrison sticks to his adaptation and resilience con. - The AIM Network

 A Prime Minister rises to his feet to claim his humiliation, if not his rout, is a victory for parliament and for the voter?
 The death of shame infects our politics.
 Hypocrisy is no longer a thing.
 Shame is now just something only the other side should feel, while telling the truth when it doesn’t suit you is seen as a type of madness.

 It wasn’t always thus.
-During the reign of Elizabeth I, the Earl of Oxford farted while bowing low before the Queen, records John Aubrey .
+During the reign of Elizabeth I, the Earl of Oxford farted while bowing low before the Queen, records John Aubrey.
 So utterly mortified was Oxford, that he fled the country for seven years.

 On his return, Elizabeth welcomed him but could not resist the quip “My lord, I had forgot the fart!”